Trump Administration Move Imperils Pre-Existing Condition Protections

 Nicholas Bagley, a professor at the University of Michigan Law School who had been a Justice Department lawyer, says DOJ's move is troubling.

-"The Justice Department has a longstanding, durable, bipartisan commitment to defend acts of Congress.
+"The Justice Department has a long-standing, durable, bipartisan commitment to defend acts of Congress.
 It's a cornerstone of what they do," he says.
 "For the Trump administration to crumple that up and throw it out the window is galling."

 Just hours before the Justice Department officially withdrew from the case, three of the staff attorneys who had been working on it withdrew.
 "These are civil servants.
 They're not political.
 They are good soldiers.
 Their job is to defend federal programs," Bagley says, noting that he has not talked with any of them about the case.
 "They believed they could not in good conscience, consistent with their professional obligations, sign the brief.
 These are people who defend programs they disagree with all the time."